Rabies kills 30 people in Huambo – news

 He reported that the Veterinary Service, despite the lack of a vaccination campaign, had immunized, in 2023, four thousand and 932 animals, including dogs, cats and monkeys, in the municipalities of Chinjenje, Chicala-Cholohanga, Huambo and Mungo, in addition to applying the anti-rabies serum to 630 people.

-He also urged the inclusion of veterinarians in municipal administrations during vaccination campaigns, scheduled for this year, as well as the adoption of strategies for collecting animals from the streets and raising awareness about compliance with the vaccination schedule.
+He also urged the inclusion of veterinarians in municipal administrations during vaccination campaigns, scheduled for this year, as well as the adoption of strategies for collecting animals from the streets and raising awareness regarding compliance with the vaccination schedule.

 Considering the number of inhabitants of the province of Huambo, estimated at more than 2 million and 700 thousand, this region of the country may have at least 100 thousand canines, however the local Veterinary Service controls only 16 thousand animals.